Get,

 Introduction

-Stunning yellow sunflower fields are a delight.
-It is from such blossoms’ seeds that sunflower oil is derived.
+Beautiful yellow sunflower fields are a delight.
+It is from such blossoms’ seeds from where sunflower oil is derived.
 This bright-hued oil is a regular feature in supermarkets.
-But, what goes into making it?
+But what goes into making it?
 Is it truly a health must-have?
 Or should we worry about its usage?

 Origin & history

-Originating from North America, sunflowers were used by Indigenous peoples for thousands of years.
-They made use of sunflower seeds for food, skincare, and medicinal purposes.
-Widespread usage of sunflower oil started in the 19th Century, after reaching Eastern Europe.
+Originating from North America, sunflowers were used by Indigenous people for thousands of years.
+Widespread usage of sunflower oil started in the 18th Century, after reaching Russia.
+They made use of sunflower seeds for food, ornaments, and medicinal purposes4.

 How it is made

-The cold-pressed process involves placing sunflower seeds in a press.
-Under high pressure, the oil is squeezed out.
-This method keeps in most of the oil’s natural flavor, aroma, and nutrients.
+• Cold-Pressed procedure: The cold-pressed process involves placing sunflower seeds in the press.
+Under high pressure, the oil is squeezed out5.
+This method keeps in most of the oil’s natural flavor, and aroma6

-For the expeller-pressed method, the seeds are first heated and then pressed.
-While it yields more oil, such heating can lessen nutrient content and change the oil’s taste.
+• Refining -procedure: For the refining or expeller method, the seeds must undergo processing to remove impurities7.
+While it yields more oil, it can lessen nutrient content, and change the oil’s taste8

 Different Types of Sunflower Oil